void-linux/void-docs/src/config/date-time.md

 The `openntpd` package provides OpenNTPD and the `openntpd` service.

-For further information, visit [the OpenNTPD site](https://www.openntpd.org/).
+For further information, visit https://www.openntpd.org/.

 ### Chrony